-Like many entrepreneurs, The Major lived quite a lifestyle – hunting, travelling, socialising and investing.
-He embraced the latest technologies, with Glen Grant being the first distillery to feature electric lighting, and he’s believed to have owned the first car in the Highlands.
-Like his uncle, The Major was an engineer too, and it was he who designed the unique stills that create the clear, light and fresh spirit that’s become the defining characteristic of the distillery’s whisky.
+Like many entrepreneurs, The Major lived quite a lifestyle; hunting, travelling, socialising and investing.
+He embraced the latest technologies, with The Glen Grant being the first distillery to feature electric lighting, and he’s believed to have owned the first car in the Highlands.
+Like his uncle, The Major was an engineer, and it was he who designed the unique stills that create the clear, light and fresh spirit that’s become the defining characteristic of the distillery’s whisky.

-The turn of the century saw massive demand for whisky, and The Major not only upgraded Glen Grant from two coal fired stills to four, but he built a second, sister distillery over the road in 1898.
-Creatively called Glen Grant No. 2, it featured pneumatic malting drums and delivered its new-make to Glen Grant via a pipe running from the stillhouse and across the road.
-Glen Grant No. 2 was short lived, and like so many others closed its doors in 1902, however it continued to supply malt to Glen Grant for some time.
+The turn of the century saw massive demand for whisky, and The Major not only upgraded The Glen Grant from two coal-fired stills to four, but he built a second, sister distillery over the road in 1898.
+Creatively called Glen Grant No. 2, it featured pneumatic malting drums and delivered its new make to The Glen Grant via a pipe running from the stillhouse and across the road.
+Glen Grant No. 2 was short-lived, and like so many others closed its doors in 1902, however, it continued to supply malt to The Glen Grant for some time.

-Glen Grant saw some upgrades during the 70s and 80s, with a new stillhouse containing two new gas fired stills being built in 1973, followed by another four in 1977.
-Ten stills were run at Glen Grant until 1983 when the original stillhouse was closed and a further two larger stills were installed in the new building.
+The Glen Grant saw some upgrades during the 70s and 80s, with a new stillhouse containing two new gas-fired stills being built in 1973, followed by another four in 1977.
+Ten stills were run until 1983 when the original stillhouse was closed and a further two larger stills were installed in the new building.
 At the same time, the stills were converted back to coal firing for the wash stills, and the spirit stills to steam.
-Nowadays though, they’re all indirect fired.
+Nowadays though, they’re all indirectly fired.

 Major Grant died in 1931 and was survived by three daughters and one of the biggest names in distilleries in the world.
-The reigns to the distillery were passed to his grandson, Douglas MacKessack, who in 1952 merged the distillery with George & JG.
+The reigns of the distillery were passed to his grandson, Douglas MacKessack, who in 1952 merged the distillery with George & JG.
 Smith to form The Glenlivet & Glen Grant Distillers.
 In the early 1970s, this company merged with both Hill, Thomson and Co.
-Ltd, and Longmorn Distilleries Ltd, to become Glenlivet Distillers Ltd. The family retained their interest in the company, but were joined by two major shareholders, Courage Ltd for the fermentation process, and Japanese distilling giant, Suntory.
-This all changed though in 1977 when the entire company was bought out by Seagram’s.
+Ltd and Longmorn Distilleries Ltd, to become Glenlivet Distillers Ltd. The family retained their interest in the company but were joined by two major shareholders, Courage Ltd for the fermentation process, and Japanese distilling giant, Suntory.
+This all changed though in 1977 when the entire company was bought out by Seagram.

-Seagram’s passed their whisky business to Pernod Ricard 2001, and in 2006 Glen Grant was bought by Gruppo Campari for €115m, following Pernod Ricard’s acquisition of Allied Domecq.
+Seagram passed their whisky business to Pernod Ricard in 2001, and in 2006 Glen Grant was bought by Gruppo Campari for €115m, following Pernod Ricard’s acquisition of Allied Domecq.
 This was a great move for Campari, as Italy was Glen Grant’s biggest market.

-Today, Glen Grant remains one of the biggest selling Single Malts in the world, in fact it's the second biggest selling Single Malt here in Australia, second only to Glenfiddich.
-It's run under the watchful eye of the longest serving distiller in Scotland, Dennis Malcolm, who's spent a lifetime at the distillery, having been born at Glen Grant in 1946 and worked there since 1961.
-One of only eight Master Distillers in the distillery’s 180 year history, Dennis Malcolm uses natural spring water, sourced from both private springs and Black Burn, and malt made to his own specification - dry, crispy, crumbly and aromatic.
+Today, The Glen Grant remains one of the biggest-selling single malts in the world, in fact, it's the second biggest-selling single malt here in Australia, second only to Glenfiddich.
+It's run under the watchful eye of one of the longest-serving distillers in Scotland, Dennis Malcolm, who's spent a lifetime at the distillery, having been born at The Glen Grant in 1946 and worked there since 1961.
+One of only eight Master Distillers in the distillery’s 180-year history, Dennis uses natural spring water, sourced from both private springs and Black Burn, and malt made to his own specification - dry, crispy, crumbly and aromatic.

-The key to Glen Grant’s crisp, clear, fresh and light spirit though, is the unique stills of The Major’s own design.
-Firstly, they’re incredibly tall and slender, and feature almost squared off bulbs – these massively increase the copper surface area of the stills.
-Additionally, the stills include pre-condenser vapour coolers, or purifiers, that reflux heavy elements back down into the still, ensuring only the absolute finest vapours make the cut and creating a fresh, light whisky.
+The key to The Glen Grant’s crisp, clear, fresh and light spirit though, is the unique stills of The Major’s own design.
+Firstly, they’re incredibly tall and slender, and feature almost squared-off bulbs – these massively increase the copper surface area of the stills.
+Additionally, the stills include pre-condenser vapour coolers, or purifiers, that reflux heavy elements back down into the still, ensuring only the absolute finest vapours make the cut and create a fresh, light whisky.

-Glen Grant choose only the best bourbon and sherry casks, hand-picked by Dennis and limited in their reuse to ensure they produce great colour and retain the fresh, fruity flavour.
-These days, the vast majority of Glen Grant’s spirit is aged in ex-bourbon and refill casks.
+The Glen Grant chooses only the best Bourbon and Sherry casks, hand-picked by Dennis and limited in their reuse to ensure they produce great colour and retain the fresh, fruity flavour.
+These days, the vast majority of The Glen Grant’s spirit is aged in ex-Bourbon and refill casks.
 Sherry casks, however, are rarely seen outside of independent bottlings.